-All internationals are required to have a U.S. visa stamp for entrance to the U.S.* A U.S. visa stamp can only be issued at a U.S. Embassy or Consulate abroad and cannot be issued or renewed from within the U.S. Once inside the U.S. a visa stamp may expire and an international may remain in the U.S. as long as their immigration documents are valid into the future (for example: I-20 or DS-2019).
-U.S. Visa Stamps serve no specific function once inside the U.S. and they do not provide proof of work eligibility.
+A valid U.S. visa stamp is required for entrance to the U.S.* A U.S. visa stamp can only be issued at a U.S. Embassy or Consulate abroad and cannot be issued or renewed from within the U.S. When presented alongside other relevant immigration documents, the U.S. visa enables entry/re-entry to the U.S. and does not provide proof of work eligibility or any other benefit.
+Once inside the U.S. a visa stamp may expire, and individuals may remain in the U.S. as long as their other relevant immigration documents are valid into the future.

 *Canadian Citizens